Skip to content

 SHARE VIA:

 The nose is a very vascular part of the head and neck, owing to its function in humidifying air as it is breathed in.
 The nasal mucosa becomes engorged in response to dryness and low temperatures to make air more comfortable to breathe in.
-This response is more noticeable in patients who are ethnically extracted from tropical and equatorial climates.
+This response is more noticeable in patients ethnically extracted from tropical and equatorial climates.

 Sagittal view of nose showing blood supply of inner aspect